-According to the first Kepler's law, the Earth travels in a good approximation on an elliptic trajectory around the Sun.
+According to the first Kepler law, the Earth travels in a good approximation on an elliptical trajectory around the Sun.
 Within a year the distance between both celestial bodies changes.
-During the northern hemispheric (NH) winter the range is approximately 3.29% shorter than in the NH summer.
-Due to the inverse square law, where the intensity I of the radiation is inversely

-- 5 proportional to the Earth-Sun distance squared this shorter distance between the Sun and the Earth during boreal winter leads to an increased heating of the mesosphere and lower thermosphere (MLT) resulting in an expansion of the MLT and thermosphere, compared to the annual mean.
-Another effect on the expansion/shrinking of the MLT is given by the variability of solar radiation due to the 11-year solar cycle effect.
+During the northern-hemispheric (NH) winter the range is approximately 3.29 % shorter than in the NH summer.
+Due to the inverse square law, where the intensity I of the radiation is inversely proportional to the Earth-Sun distance squared, this shorter distance between the Sun and the Earth during boreal winter leads to an increased heating of the mesosphere and lower thermosphere (MLT) resulting in an expansion of the MLT and thermosphere, compared to the annual mean.
+Another effect on the expansion-shrinking of the MLT is given by the variability of solar radiation due to the 11-year solar cycle effect.
 Figure 1 shows a scheme of the Earth-Sun constellation and the resulting effects, which will be explained in the following.
-Previous studies as, e.g., Walterscheid (1989), Marsh et al. (2007), Emmert (2015), - 10 and Lee et al. (2018) showed that solar cycle variations affect the atmospheric density, temperature, chemical composition and winds over the whole atmosphere, but in particular, in the MTI (Mesosphere-Thermosphere-Ionosphere) system.
-A model simulation by (Marsh et al., 2007) showed, for the whole atmosphere, response to changes in the 11-year solar cycle, with e.g., the result of temperature changes in the lower thermosphere by over 100 K at solar maximum relative to solar minimum.
+Previous studies such as Walterscheid (1989), Marsh et al. (2007), Emmert (2015), and Lee et al. (2018) showed that solar cycle variations affect the atmospheric density, temperature, chemical composition, and winds over the whole atmosphere, but in particular in the MTI (mesosphere-thermosphere-ionosphere) system.
+A model simulation by Marsh et al. (2007) showed responses to changes in the 11-year solar cycle for the whole atmosphere.
+For example, they showed that due to differences in the solar radiation between solar maximum and solar minimum temperature changes by over 100 K occur in the lower thermosphere.
 Further, they showed the occurrence of tropospheric wind and temperature changes due to changes in solar radiation.
-But they also - 15 mention that changes in the climatology due to solar radiation are too complex to be explained by simplified methods.
-Stober et al. (2014) showed that a solar cycle effect between 2002 and 2013 led to changes in the neutral density within the MLT region by up to 2.5%.
-Furthermore, satellite measurements showed on global scales a neutral density decrease by up to \sim 30% between solar maximum and solar minimum at about 400 km (Emmert et al., 2010).
-For the winter season 2009/2010 Stober et al. (2012) showed a connection between the neutral density and the expansion/shrinking of the atmosphere by using meteor - 20 radar (MR) winds, Lidar, and Microwave Limb Sounder (MLS) satellite temperature measurements.
+But they also mention that changes in the climatology due to solar radiation are too complex to be explained by simplified methods.
+Stober et al. (2014) showed that a solar cycle effect between 2002 and 2013 led to changes in the neutral density within the MLT region by up to 2.5 %.
+Furthermore, satellite measurements showed on global scales a neutral density decrease by up to ~ 30 % between solar maximum and solar minimum at about 400 km (Emmert et al., 2010).
+For the 2009-2010 winter season, Stober et al. (2012) showed a connection between the neutral density and the expansion-shrinking of the atmosphere by using meteor radar (MR) winds, lidar, and Microwave Limb Sounder (MLS) satellite temperature measurements.
 Further, they showed a strong anti-correlation of neutral air density and prevailing zonal winds.
-This indicates that an increase/decrease of the neutral density occurs almost simultaneously with a decrease/increase in zonal wind speed, respectively.
-Changes in the thickness of the atmosphere, resulting from differences in the distance between Earth and Sun as well as from solar cycle effects, go along with changes of the Earth's rotation speed.
-Based on the conservation of angular momentum L, 25 the angular velocity ω for an altitude defined atmospheric layer a, with the thickness $a_o - a_i$, can be estimated by:
+This indicates that an increase/decrease in the neutral density occurs almost simultaneously with a decrease/increase in zonal wind speed, respectively.